 So, what is the organization planning to do?
 They have a few goals, all designed to promote and facilitate services to educate and create an awareness of opportunities in technology.
 According to the TAN stats, last year, 1,100 people graduated in technology-related degrees in the state, but there are over 1,600 open technology jobs in Nebraska any given moment.
 The idea is to shrink that gap, and quickly.

 So, in the coming months, look for an increased visibility of tech jobs, work with schools and policymakers, and burgeoning efforts to recruit people to come to Nebraska to train or work in tech.
-If you’d like to learn more or get involved with TAN as a corporate partner, click here for more information.
-Plus, check out their website for awesome events like the Nebraska Code Conference coming up in the next few months!
+If you’d like to learn more or get involved with TAN as a corporate partner, click for more information.
+Plus, for awesome events like the Nebraska Code Conference coming up in the next few months!

 Questions?
 Comments?
 Want to learn more?
 Leave them in the section below!